 or debit card your payment must reach the Association within one month of the

 membership renewal date i.e. by 31 July for 1 July renewal.
 This will ensure

 members will be offered the option to pay by direct debit.
 This has the

 advantage that your membership can be renewed automatically each year without

-the need for you to take any further action or contact the
+the need for you to take any further action.

 If you already pay by direct debit we